-Detailed information about Concordia’s academic programmes is found in the Academic Calendar.
-To apply to one of these programmes see Admissions.
+Detailed information about Concordia’s academic programmes is found in the Academic CalendarConcordia offers two degrees: Master of Divinity and Master of Theological Studies.
+To apply for either, complete the Graduate Application

 Until 2023 Concordia’s degrees were conferred by Brock University under terms of an Affiliation Agreement.
 CLTS has applied to the Ontario Ministry of Colleges and Universities for ministerial consent to grant the following degrees in its own name.
-The application is being reviewed by the Postsecondary Education Quality Assessment Board.
+The application is being reviewed.

 Master of Divinity